Hywan/mnt.io/content/articles/2025-09-12-from-19k-to-4.2m-events-per-sec-story-of-a-sqlite-query-optimisation/index.md

 {% end %}

 I do also use `samply` pretty often!
-But you need an access to the processus to use such tools.
+But you need an access to the processes to use such tools.
 Here, the Matrix Rust SDK is used and embedded inside Matrix clients.
 We have no access to it.
 It lives on devices everywhere around the world.
 We may use better log analysers to infer “call trees”, but supporting